Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Innsbruck.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Innsbruck.
+Rentalcargroup offers a price comparison of all car rental companies in Innsbruck, Austria.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Innsbruck, Austria.

 Innsbruck Car Hire Comparison | We offer a price comparison of all car hire suppliers in Innsbruck but you choose your car hire based on price, car hire agency and fleet choice.

-Innsbruck is the provincial capital of Tyrol.
-Its 120,000 residents make it the fifth largest city in Austria.
-It was one of the eight host cities in the 2008 European Football Championships.
-It has twice hosted the Winter Olympics making it not only an interesting and beautiful situated city but the "largest ski resort in the alps".
+Innsbruck With its 120,000 residents it make it the fifth largest city in Austria and the capital of Tyrol.
 It is located both close to Munich and northern Italy making it a must see alpine destination.

 The Austrian train system is operated by the Österreichische Bundesbahnen, OEBB.